FACTION BRIEF

 Assessment Process

-Three stages of analysis.
+Three stages.
 Each more subjective than the last.

 01